Here's an oversimplification of the difference between "classical music" and "jazz".1

 As an example of the Jazz Repertory concept, this concert seemed to take the right approach.
 Rather than trying to recreate the results of the original process, instead try to find the essential elements of the original, and try to recreate the process through your own abilities and creativity to achieve new, fresh results.
 By that measure, the Bad Plus and their collaborators were quite successful.

 1 Assume these words are in quotation marks the rest of the way through.

 2 There are several approaches to this, and several other places to argue the validity of one approach over another.
 This will not be one of them.

 3 This is a very famous recording of this.

 4 Like John Cage and Andy Warhol before him, I think Wynton Marsalis' ideas and philosophies about his art will end up being considered apart from, and more important than his actual artistic output.
 I often disagree with his pronouncements about jazz (and his manner of presenting them), but, a lot of the arguments he's started have been well worth having.
-Although, I find a lot of his music boring and weighed down by pretentiousness and self-importance, Marsalis is perhaps the most important jazz musician of his generation, at least in terms of keeping jazz as item on, if not exactly pop-culture (although Theo Huxtable did have a poster of Wynton on his wall), than at least the middle-brow cultural menu of the 1980's to people of my generation (about 10 years his junior).
+Although, I find a lot of his music boring and weighed down by pretentiousness and self-importance, Marsalis is perhaps the most important jazz musician of his generation, at least in terms of keeping jazz as an item on, if not exactly pop-culture (although Theo Huxtable did have a poster of Wynton on his wall), than at least the middle-brow cultural menu of the 1980's to persons of my generation (about 10 years his junior).